orenault/TestLink-API-Python-client/README.md

-For (nearly all) implemented API methods you find in [example/TestLinkExample.py](example/TestLinkExample.py) an example, which although prints the reponse.
+For (nearly all) implemented API methods you find in [example/TestLinkExample.py](example/TestLinkExample.py) an example, how to call it and how the response looks like.

-The Teslink API Client can be asked, what arguments a API method expects
+The TestLink API Client can be asked, what arguments a API method expects

 ```
 import testlink